alemart/surgescript/docs/engine/player.md

 `Player[i]`

 Gets a Player object by its sequence number, as defined in the *players* entry of the level file.
+See also: [count](#playercount).

 *Arguments*